With the right directory business model, your directory listing service can provide an excellent source of income and boost your company’s reputation.

 - Locu is best-suited for use by restaurants, home service businesses, personal care services, and professional services.
 In addition to NAP information, companies can include items such as menus, a list of services, and photos.

 - Moz Local creates and maintains business listings on the sites, apps, and directories that factor most into local search engine results.
 Businesses can use the service to create and update their listings, manage location information, re-verify listings, and find and resolve duplicate listings.
 The service sends information to five main aggregators of location data: Infogroup, Neustar Localeze, Acxiom, Factual, and Foursquare.
 In turn, these send information to local search engines.
 Pricing is $84 per year.

 Ultimately, it doesn’t really matter which method you choose for your listing rates, whether it’s monthly, annually, or a one-time fee.
 What it really comes down to is the value that your directory can offer and how popular you think your directory will be.

 If you have a niche market, going with a larger one-time fee might be the best bet, as you’re not likely to get thousands of repeat visitors browsing your site.

-If, on the other hand, you’re directory is on the more popular end of the spectrum, you might consider doing a monthly or yearly fee, where the cost is ultimately up to the value you provide.
+If, on the other hand, your directory is on the more popular end of the spectrum, you might consider doing a monthly or yearly fee, where the cost is ultimately up to the value you provide.